Scotland Act 2012

-The Scotland Act 2012 is an Act of the Parliament of the United Kingdom.
+The Scotland Act 2012 (c.
+11) is an act of the Parliament of the United Kingdom.
 It sets out amendments to the Scotland Act 1998, with the aim of devolving further powers to Scotland in accordance with the recommendations of the Calman Commission.
-It received Royal Assent in 2012.
+It received royal assent in 2012.

 Main provisions

-The Act gave extra powers to the Scottish Parliament, most notably:
+The act gave extra powers to the Scottish Parliament, most notably: